-The contrast between outsourcing among different advisor channels has also remained consistent - independent broker-dealers (IBDs) are more likely to outsource than registered investment advisors (RIAs).
+The contrast between outsourcing among different advisor channels has likely to outsource than registered investment advisors (RIAs).
 However, while IBDs are outsourcing at approximately the same rate (50%) as in 2020, 32% of RIAs now outsource compared to 27% in 2020.
 Interestingly, RIAs also report higher levels of outsourcing as a percentage of AUM.
-Since RIAs tend to be smaller and more entrepreneurial than IBDs, it's possible the pandemic pushed them to make more significant changes in the way they do business.
+Since RIAs tend to be smaller and more entrepreneurial than IBDs, it's possible the pandemic pushed them to